miguel-cueto/MicrosoftEntraID/README.md

     }
 }

-3. Save it as "Log_Exporter.ps1" on the Desktop
 4. Open PowerShell ISE on the virtual machine and paste the script content.
-5. Save the script as "log-exporter.ps1" on the desktop.
+5. Save the script as "Log-Exporter.ps1" on the desktop.
 6. Obtain an API key from ipgeolocation.io by creating a free account.
 7. Replace the API key in the script with your own key.
 8. Run the PowerShell script.